boyacimustafa/email-parents/README.md

 # email-parents
-# this python script downloads grades from schoology and email parents of thos student who are failing a class
+# this python script imports grades from an excel document and email parents of those student who are failing a class